-Veterans for Students pursuing vocational programs under Chapters 32, 34, or 35, Title 38, United States Code, the only non-refundable fee is the \$10 of the application fee.
-All other fees are refundable on a pro-rata basis.
+Veterans or students pursuing vocational programs under Chapters 32, 34, or 35, Title 38, United States Code, all other fees are refundable on a pro-rata basis.

-Non-credit Courses - All fees will be refunded if a class is cancelled.
+Non-credit courses - All fees will be refunded if a class is cancelled.
 If formal withdrawal occurs before the second class meeting, 100% of tuition will be refunded.
 Lab fee and registration fee will not be refunded.
 No refunds will be made after the second class meeting.